bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

-### What is Alpha (significance level)?
-> Statisticians frown on the practice of leaving it to the researcher’s discretion to determine whether a result is “too unusual” to happen by chance.
-Rather, a threshold is specified in advance, as in “more extreme than 5% of the chance (null hypothesis)results”; this threshold is known as alpha.
-Typical alpha levels are 5% and 1%.
-Any chosen level is an arbitrary decision—there is nothing about the process that will guarantee correct decisions x% of the time.
-This is because the probability question being answered is not “What is the probability that this happened by chance?” but rather “Given a chance model, what is the probability of a result this extreme?”
-We then deduce backward about the appropriateness of the chance model, but that judgment does not carry a probability.
-This point has been the subject of much confusion.

-*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*
+> Put simply, a p-value is the probability of observing the value of the calculated test statistic under the null hypothesis assumptions.
+Usually, the p-value is assessed relative to some predetermined level of significance (0.05 is often chosen).

+*Ace the Data Science Interview; Kevin Huo, Nick Singh (2022)*

 ### What is Statistical Significance?
 > The idea of statistical significance is straightforward: if a p-value is sufficiently small, then we say the results are statistically significant.

-> To perform a statistical significance test, follow these steps: (1) Define a question in terms of a null hypothesis we want to test; (2) Generate a sampling distribution of this test statistic, where the null hypothesis is true; (3) erify whether the observed statistic lies in one of the tails of this distribution and summarize this observation through a p-value: the probability, if the null hypothesis is true, of observing such an extreme statistic; (4) It is necessary to carefully define ‘extreme’—if, for instance, very large values, both positive and negative, of the test statistic are considered incompatible with the null hypothesis, then the p-value should account for that; (5) Declare the result with statistical significance if the p-value lies below some critical threshold.
+> To perform a statistical significance test, follow these steps: (1) Define a question in terms of a null hypothesis we want to test; (2) Generate a sampling distribution of this test statistic, where the null hypothesis is true; (3) Verify whether the observed statistic lies in one of the tails of this distribution and summarize this observation through a p-value: the probability, if the null hypothesis is true, of observing such an extreme statistic; (4) It is necessary to carefully define ‘extreme’—if, for instance, very large values, both positive and negative, of the test statistic are considered incompatible with the null hypothesis, then the p-value should account for that; (5) Declare the result with statistical significance if the p-value lies below some critical threshold.

 *The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+### What is a Test Statistic?
+> A test statistic is a numerical summary designed for the purpose of determining whether the null hypothesis or the alternative hypothesis should be accepted as correct.
+More specifically, it assumes that the parameter of interest follows a particular sampling distribution under the null hypothesis.
+For example, the number of heads in a series of coin flips may be distributed as a binomial distribution, but with a large enough sample size, the sampling distribution should be approximately normally distributed.
+Hence, the sampling distribution for the total number of heads in a large series of coin flips would be considered normally distributed.

+*Ace the Data Science Interview; Kevin Huo, Nick Singh (2022)*

 ### What are Degrees of Freedom?
 > In the documentation and settings for many statistical tests and probability distributions, you will see a reference to “degrees of freedom.”
 The concept is applied to statistics calculated from sample data, and refers to the number of values free to vary.
 For example, if you know the mean for a sample of 10 values, there are 9 degrees of freedom(once you know 9 of the sample values, the 10th can be calculated and is not free to vary).
 The degrees of freedom parameter, as applied to many probability distributions, affects the shape of the distribution.
 The number of degrees of freedom is an input to many statistical tests.
 For example, degrees of freedom is the name given to the n – 1 denominator seen in the calculations for variance and standard deviation.
 Why does it matter?
 When you use a sample to estimate the variance for a population, you will end up with an estimate that is slightly biased downward if you use n in the denominator.
 If you use n – 1 in the denominator, the estimate will be free of that bias.